 This page offers practical resources to help you cope with disruptive hardships during the crisis phase of this pandemic and beyond.
-The occasional links to commercial websites are for information purposes only and not to promote any products or services.
-More community assistance may be found on https://covid19.sanantonio.gov/Assistance/Residents.
+More community assistance may be found on https://covid19.sanantonio.gov/Resources.
 Bexar County residents living outside of the San Antonio city limits may find relief programs on https://www.bexar.org/3314/Bexar-County-Strong.

 Fair Housing/COVID-19 Emergency Assistance Program

-This program provides eligible residents with rent, mortgage, utility and internet access assistance.
-In addition, cash funds are paid directly to residents for groceries, medicine and fuel.
-Apply at https://www.sanantonio.gov/NHSD/Programs/FairHousing or call 210.207.5910.
+This program provides San Antonio and Bexar County residents with rent, utility, and internet access assistance.
+Information on eligibility and how to apply at https://www.sanantonio.gov/NHSD/Programs/FairHousing or call 210.207.5910.

 Employment Assistance